neoforge-dev/starter/memory-bank/tech-context.md

 We've optimized our test configuration to improve performance and reliability:

 - Consolidated polyfills to reduce redundant installations
+- Added a global flag to prevent multiple polyfill installations
 - Silenced warnings to reduce noise in the test output
 - Handled unhandled errors to prevent false positives
 - Increased the MaxListeners limit to eliminate warnings